shashiazad/hbac/discussion.md

-First of all, I would like to thanks to Kaggle and the organizers.
-I have learned a lot from this experience.
+# Solution Approach
 ##  1. model

-In early time, feeding a bsx4xHxW input to the 2D-CNN produce worse result than the one-image method.
+(author*) In early time, feeding a bsx4xHxW input to the 2D-CNN produce worse result than the one-image method.
 I start to think why?

 Due to the position-sensitive nature of the labels (LPD, GPD, etc.), We should take care of the channel dimension.
 2D-CNN is not well-equipped to capture positional information within the channels.
 Because there is not pad in channel direction.
 And that's why we need to concat the spectrum into one image for a vision model other than a bsx16xHxW image( double banana montage).
 So I decided to use 3d-CNN for spectrum, and 2d-CNN model for raw-eeg signal.